nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enter book id and reader id to allow that reader to return a book
+1. User enter book barcode to allow the reader to return a book
 2. SmartLib displays successful returning information

 **Extensions**

 * 1a.
 The book does not exist
 * 1b.
-The reader does not exist
+The book is currently not borrowed by any reader
 * 1c.
-The book is not currently borrowed under that reader
-* 1d.
 The book in loan has exceeded expire date, extra charge

   Use case ends.